NVIDIA Corporation [NVDA] stock Reiterated by Truist analyst, price target now $389

-NVIDIA Corporation [NASDAQ: NVDA] stock went on a downward path that fall over -2.10% on Tuesday, amounting to a one-week price increase of more than 2.25%.
+NVIDIA Corporation [NASDAQ: NVDA] price plunged by -4.46 percent to reach at -$14.33.
 The company report on November 29, 2021 that NVIDIA Announces Upcoming Events for Financial Community.

 NVIDIA will present at the following events for the financial community:.